tilt-dev/tilt.build/docs/tiltfile_config.md

 In both cases, `config.parse()['foo'] == ['bar', 'baz']`.

 ## Future Directions
 This section describes places we expect the config to go.
-Let us know if any of these would be particularly helpful to you and your team.

 ### More Kinds of Settings
 You should be able to define more kinds of settings (for example, an enum).
 By moving error-checking to the built-in library, you can make your Tiltfile shorter and more correct.